The Mission of Texas High Plains Writers

 We vow never to discourage our beginning writers.
 One of them might be a future winner of the Pulitzer Prize.

-Panhandle Professional Writers’ long line of excellent writers and interesting characters began with founder Laura V. Hamner, hailed as the Panhandle's first historian.
+Texas High Plains Writers began in 1921 as Panhandle Pen Women.
+Founded by Laura V. Hamner, she is hailed as the group's first historian.
 As a twenty-year-old, fresh out of Peabody College in Nashville, she stepped down from the train in Claude, Texas, one day in 1891.
 Simply eager to see her parents and her sister, she had no notion that before she died she would exert her influence on the cultural awareness of Panhandle people as few others have done.

 She was a spinster, cared for her parents (and a nephew who died at age four), taught school, served as postmistress and Potter County school superintendent.
 She delayed her full-fledged writing career until she was past sixty.